SmiteshP/nvim-navic/README.md

 }
 ```

-NOTE: You can set `vim.g.navic_silence = true` to supress error messages thrown by nvim-navic.
+>NOTE: You can set `vim.g.navic_silence = true` to supress error messages thrown by nvim-navic.
 However this is not recommended as the error messages indicate that there is problem in your setup.
+That is, you are attaching nvim-navic to servers that don't support documentSymbol or are attaching navic to multiple servers for a single buffer.

 ## 🪄 Customise